Luke S. Phillips

 • Restaurant Performance

 I played a key role in developing an event-driven system that aggregated partner order and review data from across the platform to generate a performance score.
-This score was easily accessible by partners and included improvement recommendations while also affecting the partner's search ranking.
+This score was easily accessible by partners via a dashboard that included improvement recommendations while also affecting the partner's search ranking.

 • Just Log